Loving cup

-A loving cup is a shared drinking container traditionally used at weddings and banquets.
-It usually has two handles and is often made of silver.
-Loving cups are often given as trophies to winners of games or competitions.
+A loving cup is a large cup with two arching handles.
+It can describe a shared drinking container traditionally used at Christian lovefeasts, as well as at weddings and banquets, often made of silver.
+Loving cups are also given as trophies to winners of games or competitions.

-Background
+History

+Loving cups found in several Christian denominations that practice the lovefeast, including the Schwarzenau Brethren, Moravians, and Methodists.

-Loving cups found in several European cultures, including the Celtic quaich and the French coupe de mariage.
+In addition, loving cups are found in the Celtic quaich and the French coupe de mariage.

 The Russian bratina ("fraternity cup" or "brotherhood cup") is a wine bowl also used for banquets.
 It is considered the "Russian version of the loving cup".
 It is often without handles.